 - Yellow Coneflower

 You don’t need to plant all of these flowers.
-Even a small selection will help to attract bugs and insects to your hotel, meaning that it will soon be inhabited.
+Even a small selection will help to attract bugs and beneficial insects to your hotel, meaning that it will soon be inhabited.

 Smaller Bug Hotels